 At 13 years old, Yigal Paykovitz's father called him to the grain storage and said to him: "You have reached the age of your Bar Mitzvah.
-You are a man and it is time for station he helped found below Zichron Ya'acov.
-The trees, California Fan Palms, are close to 90 years old.

-Aaronsohn moved with his family at the age of 6 to Palestine.
-His father was one of the founders of the town of Zichron Ya'acov.
-After studying in France, he returned to Israel, where he became a well-known botanist.
-With the help of influential Jewish leaders and you to have your own pistol and to become one of the fighters of Israel, defending our people, our land and our legacy."
+You are a man and it is time for you to have your own pistol and to become one of the fighters of Israel, defending our people, our land and our legacy."
 He removed a small pistol and handed it to his son with pride.
 "Tonight", said the father, "you will be guarding on your own in our old oak fields.
 Make sure that you never use this pistol unless your life is in danger.
 If thieves come to the field, don't fire at them immediately but fire your pistol into the air as warning."